 For example, we could choose a style that reported the X and Y dimensions in pixels of the tiles, as well as the data type, in this case uint8, used for each of the three channels.

 If we right click on the bronze image component in the Project pane and choose Properties we can see that the image takes its content from the table called bronze Tiles using the field called Tile as the source of the tiles.

 Those properties are editable so if we like we can change them to use other fields or to use other tables.

 For example, we can copy the bronze Tiles table, paste it and then rename the pasted copy bronze Tiles 2.

 We open the bronze Tiles 2 table we can Ctrl-click on the row handle for the second record to select it.
 We then press the Delete key to delete the selected record.

 We now open the Properties for the bronze image and we edit the value in the Table property to be the bronze Tiles 2 table.
 We press Enter to accept the edit and then OK.

 This particular example is a clumsy, not-quite-right way of messing with a table that provides tiles for an image.
-For example, images normally refresh automatically with no need to close them and re-open them.
+For example, images normally refresh automatically with no need to refresh them or to mess about with updating intermediate levels.
 We have to do that in this case because we have manually broken the machinery of images: there is logical inconsistency to just deleting a tile so all of the tiles required for the image are not present.
 It is a tribute to the robustness of images that the image did not simply choke on that inconsistency.
 But deleting the tile is still useful as a "quick and dirty" example of how images are just a means of visual display for data that is stored as tiles in a table.